 The Hyper-Kamiokande (HK) experiment will be built in Japan by an international collaboration.
 The detector will hold 260000 tonnes of ultra-pure water - more than five times larger compared to the existing Super-Kamiokande (SK).
 The enormous size of the HK will enable it to detect unprecedented numbers of neutrinos produced by various sources - including cosmic rays, the Sun, supernovae and beams artificially produced by an existing particle accelerator.
-In addition to catching neutrinos, it will monitor the water for the possible spontaneous decay of protons, which, if observed, would be a revolutionary discovery.
+In addition to catching neutrinos, it will monitor the water for the possible spontaneous decay of protons in atomic nuclei, which, if observed, would be a revolutionary discovery.
 A joint team of physicists from LPNHE-Paris and University of Tokyo plan to contribute to both the detector construction via a precise time distribution and synchronization system and to the physics analysis via data calibration and reconstruction.
 Analysis of data already collected by T2K and SK would allow to calculate realistic sensitivities of HK experiment for neutrino oscillation parameters, including CP-violation phase.
+Additional hadron production measurements with the NA61/SHINE spectrometer at CERN would help reducing (anti-)neutrino flux uncertainties from the J-PARC accelerator.